hashicorp/consul/middleware/log/README.md

 # log

 `log` enables request logging.
-The request log is also known from some vernaculars as an access log.
+The request log is also known in some vernacular as an access log.

 ## Syntax